Aliases: Charlie-Boo, Boo-Bear, Moo-bear, Boo, Booze, Baby-meow.

 Dislikes: Physical activity.
 Human Food.
 Loud noises.

 Charlie about 6 months old when I took him home from my then-job in July 1997 because the original owner’s kid was “allergic.”
 Right.
-He’s also mid-life, and has suffered from some middle-age spread.
-He’s a large cat to begin with, though.
-Yes, I’m making excuses.
+He used to be pretty large, but has lost weight in his older age.
 Charlie’s a scaredy-cat.
 If anyone he doesn’t know shows up, he dashes into the closet and will stay there until they leave.
-Charlie loves Max and Ollie and completely worships me.
+Over the last few years, Charlie has become WM’s cat.
+It stings a little, but he’s happy so what can I do?
+In decending order, he loves me and Ollie and barely tolerates Max.

 Aliases: Maximillian, Maxine, Poochus McDoofus, Lightning McPee.